Ca-ssis/istock via Getty Images

 The FDA has issued a draft guidance document on "Replacing Colors in Drug Products" to assist companies in navigating the reformulation process for Red No. 3.
 The guidance offers some flexibility for companies that can meet specific criteria, potentially allowing for a simpler submission process (CBE 30) instead of a prior approval supplement.

-However, Schoneker noted that many reformulations are unlikely to meet the criteria because replacing synthetic colors often requires changing the levels of other excipients, as natural colors are generally much weaker.
+However, Schoneker noted that many reformulations are unlikely to meet the criteria because replacing synthetic colors often requires adjusting the levels of other excipients, since natural colors are generally weaker, shaded differently and rarely one-to-one replacements.

-Schoneker also advised that global drug makers should be cautious about moving too quickly, adding that Red No. 3 and other "synthetic colors are still used in medicines in Europe."
+Schoneker also advised that global drug makers should be cautious about moving too quickly, adding that Red No. 3 and "other synthetic colors are still used in medicines in Europe."
+Although U.S. products using Red No. 3 will ultimately require reformulation, other FD&C synthetic colors are not banned and remain permitted, with no substantiated safety or hyperactivity concerns to date, he said.

 Alivia Kaylor is a scientist and the senior site editor of Pharma Life Sciences.